ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
+* rename application id and change icon color so someone can run both versions of wX - Now you can run my app version along with Joshuas app.
 * removed conus radar overlay.  you can see conus radar map by accessing it from long press menu in radar.
 * Fixed few bugs esp in Spotter functions.
 * Re-did the permissions.